electron/governance/wg-releases/README.md

   * Planning beta cycles, timelines, etc.
   * Listening and responding to feedback
 * Management of Heroku apps for [associated repositories](#associated-repositories)
+* Triaging issues and organizing beta stabilization issues for discussion.

 ## Leadership Responsibilities